pypeclub/pypeclub.github.io/docs/admin_presets_plugins.md

 ExtractBurnin creates new representations based on plugin presets and representations in instance.
 Presets may contain 3 keys **options**, **profiles** and **fields**.

 #### Burnin settings (`options`)
-Options is dictionry where you can set the global appearance of burnins.
+Options is dictionary where you can set the global appearance of burnins.
 It is possible to not fill options at all, in that case default values are used.

 | Key | Description | Type | Example | Default |
 | --- | --- | --- | --- | --- |